tboy1337/dav2mkv/README.md

 - Maintains all original streams (video, audio, subtitles)
 - Batch processing with parallel conversion support
 - Convert a single file or an entire folder of files
-- Specify the output container format (MKV or MP4)
+- Specify the output container format (MKV or MP4, default is MKV)
 - Display detailed video information before conversion
 - Progress tracking
 - Cross-platform compatibility